harquail/nook_foldlings_thesis/markdown_chapters/45_Tech_Constraints.md

 ![Geometric constraints for freeform features](figures/45_Tech_Constraints/freeformConstraints.pdf)

 Freeform fold heights are calculated similarly to those in a box fold.
-After performing truncation ^[described **>>TODO: CITE** ] to place the top and bottom folds of the freeform shape, we apply the ninety-degree constraint to place the middle fold in the feature.
+After performing truncation^[described **>>TODO: CITE** ] to place the top and bottom folds of the freeform shape, we apply the ninety-degree constraint to place the middle fold in the feature.
 Of course, holes are not bound by this constraint, because they do not have a driving fold.

 As with all features, validity constraints are separate from geometric constraints.
 Freeform shapes that intersect themselves do not have a place for the middle fold, but by performing validity checks before solving for geometric constraints, we avoid many problems and edge cases that would otherwise occur.